 In March 2006, Omega Plastics in the UK was acquired by two experienced British Engineers, Dave Crone and Chris Thompson.
 Collectively, both stakeholders have a goal to make Omega Plastics the most advanced, and technically competent rapid tooling and low volume plastic injection moulding company in the world.

-I believe that the success of any business lies firmly in the hands of the workers.
-All of the toolmakers that are in the new company have been with Omega from the very beginning.
-We will be spending a lot of time and money investing further in our workforce, as well as investing in new and advanced equipment.
-I have a long history of investing heavily in my other engineering businesses; Omega will be no exception.
+Chris Thompson, Chairman: “I believe that the success of any business lies firmly in the hands of the staff.
+Most of the toolmakers that are in the company have been with Omega from the very beginning.
+To achieve the best possible results for our customers, we will continue to invest in; people, facilities and equipment.
+I have a long history of investing heavily in other engineering businesses; Omega will be no exception.”

 Dave Crone, Group Managing Director, added: “We’ve made thousands of moulds and have worked relentlessly to reduce the time it takes to get parts to our customers.
-Our secret, if there is one, is that we assign each mould to a single highly skilled toolmaker.
-That individual talks to the customer, does the design, the engineering and the trialing of the mould.
-Our designs are done on the shop-floor in real time, not in a remote design office and then thrown over the wall to the tool room.
+The key aspect of making that happen is that we assign each individual mould to a single highly-skilled toolmaker.
+That individual communications with the customer, does the design, the engineering and the trialling of the tool.
+Our designs are done on the shop floor in real time, not in a remote design office and handed over to the tool room.
 Omega offers a very personal service throughout the whole product development cycle.